-Term Definition Any non-cash item including food, clothing, or shelter provided in return for labor or services rendered.
+Term Definition In-kind income Any non-cash item including food, clothing, or shelter provided in return for labor or services rendered.
 This is also called bartering income.
 Example: A plumber does repair work for a dentist in exchange for dental services.
-Food, clothing or shelter received by an individual that was paid or partially paid by someone else.
+In-kind Support and Maintenance (ISM) Food, clothing or shelter received by an individual that was paid or partially paid by someone else.